Julienned Zucchini Vegan Mexican Bowl

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything in this Julienned Zucchini Vegan Mexican Bowl is a low-glycemic ingredient, and this would be approved for any phase of the original South Beach Diet.
-For other low-carb diets, omit the beans and maybe use more avocado for Keto.
+Everything in this Vegetarian Mexican Bowl is approved for all phases of the original South Beach Diet.
+For low-carb diets, omit the beans and maybe use a bit more avocado for Keto.

 Find More Recipes Like This One: